Azure/Databricks360/iac-adb-360/README.md

 # 1. Default Installation (no SCC)

+We support CICD either with ADO (Azure DevOps) or GA (Github Actions).
+ADO as well as GA share some installation steps and in others they differ.
+The following describes the CICD installation for both.
+The specific steps for ADO or GA, you'll find in the respective headers:
+* ADO (for Azure DevOps)
+* GA (for Github Actions)
+* Both (for any)

-## Installation with Azure Devops (ADO) - DEV Environment
+## Installation of DEV Environment

+### BOTH - Installation of Prerequisites

 A default installation of Databricks uses public ip addresses.
-If you don't want public ip addresses, you'll have to either do a simplified or a standard secure cluster connectivity(SCC) installation.
+If you don't want public ip addresses, you'll have to either do a simplified or a standard secure cluster configuration(SCC) installation.
 The standard secure cluster configuration (SCC) is supported and described [here](/iac-adb-360/README.md#2-scc-secure-cluster-connectivity-installation).

 Firstly, you need to fork <sup>1</sup> this repository (github.com/Azure/Databricks360) into your github organization and if you want to be able to make changes to the code, then clone <sup>2</sup> the repo locally.
 Change to the newly created directory, which should be something like /Databricks360.
 If you forked from the main branch, create a dev branch either in Github or by entering 'git checkout -b dev' at the command line.
 This will create a dev branch from main and check it out.
 By entering git push --set-updstream origin/dev you push the newly created branch onto github.
 It is also a good practice to set the dev branch as the default one, so that subsequent creations of new pipelines draw from dev by default.